 • Municipal bonds: Often called munis, these bonds are issued by states and local government entities to pay for public services or projects.
 Investors might be helping to build a city park, better roads, or a new football stadium, for example.
 Those who like the idea of investing in a way that fits with their personal values might find munis appealing.
 The interest rate is generally lower than corporate bonds that may be similarly rated, but the interest received is exempt from federal taxes.

 • Treasury bonds: T-bonds are U.S. government debt securities.
 They pay interest semi-annually until maturity (between 10 and 30 years).
 Income from the interest on these bonds is exempt from state and local taxes, but it is subject to federal income tax.
-Treasury bonds don’t typically pay as well as corporate bonds, but because they’re backed by the federal government, they’re considered a very safe investment.
+Treasury bonds don’t typically pay as well as corporate bonds, but because the federal government backs them, they’re considered a very safe investment.

 • High-yield bonds: High-yield bonds are bonds that pay higher interest rates because they have lower credit ratings and are more likely to default than other bonds.

 Like CDs, bonds are often attractive to older investors who may want to shift their portfolio mix to a lower percentage of stocks and a higher percentage of low-risk, fixed-income investments.
-But younger investors may find that keeping even a small position in bonds—particularly U.S. Treasuries—can serve as a hedge against equity risk.
+But younger investors may find that keeping even a small position in bonds — particularly U.S. Treasuries — can serve as a hedge against stock market volatility.

 Right now, one of the biggest downsides to owning CDs is the limited return, which can leave a long-term investor vulnerable to inflation risk.
 Slowly losing money to inflation isn’t as dramatic as a big stock market drop.

 But savers who lock themselves into multi-year CDs, thinking that’s a way to get a better interest rate, may find those CDs are actually costing them money.
 The longer savers invest in CDs instead of more aggressive options, the more potential growth they could lose out on.